starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 ## Credits

 - [PS4Macro](https://github.com/komefai/PS4Macro) - Big thanks to komefai for making and open-sourcing this tool.
 I've grown a lot as a developer by reading and learning from his code.
 PS4Macro served as a basis for this repo.
 I'd never have done this if hadn't stumbled on it.
 Komefai is MIA for 2 years and his repo is not supported anymore but you can still write pretty good bots with it, definitely check it out if you are into that kind of stuff
 - [EasyHook](https://easyhook.github.io) - The best tool for Windows API hooking.
-Works flawlessly - from the assembly injection, to the hook trampoline code.
-I haven't had a single problem with it
+Works flawlessly - from the assembly injection, to the hook trampoline code. ~~I haven't had a single problem with it~~ I had one but that doesn't make EasyHook any less cool
 - [Jays2Kings/DS4Windows](https://github.com/Jays2Kings/DS4Windows) - don't need to explain that one